SPF SoftFail – Everything that Causes an SPF Fail

-SPF is an important form of email authentication that reduces the number of spammers that succeed on the web.
-Thus, there are many factors that can cause your SPF records to fail to cause SPF soft fails, SPF hard fails, and other SPF failures.
+SPF is an important email authentication protocol that reduces the number of spammers that succeed on the web.
+SPF failure occurs when your record is not set up properly among other reasons.

 Read this article to learn more about SPF, SPF failures, how to avoid them, and how SPF authentication affects DMARC.

 - What is the difference between an SPF soft fail and an SPF hard fail?

 - What are other SPF Failures?

 - How do I Avoid SPF Failures?